Homeostasis: Neuroendocrine system

 The neuroendocrine system is the mechanism by which the hypothalamus maintains homeostasis, regulating metabolism, reproduction, eating and drinking behaviour, energy utilization, osmolarity and blood pressure.

 The regulation of metabolism, is carried out by hypothalamic interconnections to other glands.

 Three endocrine glands of the hypothalamic–pituitary–gonadal axis (HPG axis) often work together and have important regulatory functions.
 Two other regulatory endocrine axes are the hypothalamic–pituitary–adrenal axis (HPA axis) and the hypothalamic–pituitary–thyroid axis (HPT axis).

 The liver also has many regulatory functions of the metabolism.
 An important function is the production and control of bile acids.
 Too much bile acid can be toxic to cells and its synthesis can be inhibited by activation of FXR a nuclear receptor.

 Gene regulation

 At the cellular level, homeostasis is carried out by several mechanisms including transcriptional regulation that can alter the activity of genes in response to changes.

 Energy balance

-The amount of energy consumed through dietary intake must align closely with the amount of energy expended by the body in order to maintain overall energy balance, a state known as energy homeostasis.
-This critical process is managed through the regulation of appetite, which is influenced by two key hormones: ghrelin and leptin.
-Ghrelin is known as the hunger hormone, as it plays a significant role in stimulating feelings of hunger, thereby prompting individuals to seek out and consume food.
-On the other hand, leptin serves a different function; it signals satiety, or the feeling of fullness, telling the body that it has consumed enough food.
+The amount of energy taken in through nutrition needs to match the amount of energy used.
+To achieve energy homeostasis appetite is regulated by two hormones, grehlin and leptin.
+Grehlin stimulates hunger and the intake of food and leptin acts to signal satiety (fullness).

-In a comprehensive review conducted in 2019 that examined various weight-change interventions—including dieting, exercise, and instances of overeating—it was determined that the body's mechanisms for regulating weight homeostasis are not capable of precisely correcting for energetic errors.
-These energetic errors refer to the notable loss or gain of calories that can occur in the short term.
-This research highlights the complexity of energy balance, showing that the body may struggle to adjust rapidly to fluctuations in calorie intake or expenditure, thereby complicating the process of maintaining a stable body weight in response to immediate changes in energy consumption and usage.
+A 2019 review of weight-change interventions, including dieting, exercise and overeating, found that body weight homeostasis could not precisely correct for "energetic errors", the loss or gain of calories, in the short-term.